koleaby4/dom-designs/README.md

 ---

-## Goals

-### Dom Designs' business goal
+## Dom Designs' business goal

-The main target we are trying to achieve by developing website for Dom Designs is to increasing online presence in order to increase customer base and provide information about their business to potential customers.
+The main target we are trying to achieve by developing website for Dom Designs<br>
+is to increasing online presence in order to increase customer base<br>
+and provide information about their business to potential customers.

+---

-### Customers' needs
+## Customers' needs

 Company's website should allow potential customers, who are considering to involve interior designers into their projects, to:
    1. find the company's website online